 The primary expenses paid for with this fee are maintaining, operating, and improving the Stormwater management system, and reducing pollutants.
 This includes capital improvements for stormwater management, and operation and maintenance of stormwater management systems and facilities.
 Additional information on how the Stormwater Utility Funds are used can be found in the Financial Assurance Plan and the MS4 Annual Reports.

-The stormwater fee appears as a line item on the monthly water bills.
+The Stormwater fee appears as a line item on the monthly water bills.
+You may apply for Stormwater fee credits for your single-family property or for other kinds of properties.
 You can find the impervious area on any property in the City by using our Stormwater Fee Finder.

 Single-family properties are charged one of three rates:

-• Tier 1 properties have no more than 820 square feet of impervious surface area, and pay $40 per year ($3.33 each month)
+• Tier 1 properties have no more than 820 square feet of impervious surface area, and pay $52 per year ($4.33 each month)

-• Tier 2 properties have more than 820 square feet but no more than 1,500 square feet of impervious surface area, and pay $60 per year ($5 each month).
+• Tier 2 properties have more than 820 square feet but no more than 1,500 square feet of impervious surface area, and pay $78 per year ($6.50 each month).

 For more information download the Single Family Property Guidance Document.

-For more information download the Non-Single Family Property User Guide.
+For more information download the Non-Single Family Property Guidance Document.